Lex Ursonensis

 The Lex Ursonensis is the foundation charter of the Caesarean colonia Iulia Genetiva at Urso near Osuna (province of Seville, Andalusia) in southern Spain.
 A copy of its text was inscribed on bronze under the Flavians, portions of which were discovered in 1870/71.
 The original law spanned nine tablets with three or five columns of text each and comprised over 140 sections (rubricae).
 Of these four tablets survive, including sections 61-82, 91-106 and 123-134.
 Remains are kept in the National Archaeological Museum of Spain, in Madrid.

 The charter was approved by the Roman assembly as a law proposed probably by Mark Antony after the assassination of Julius Caesar.

+Historical context

+After the battles between Caesar and Pompey during the Republican period, Caesar decided to establish in Osuna a colony of citizens named Genetiva Iulia in honor of the goddess Venus Genetrix, the protector of the gens Iulia, to which Caesar himself belonged.

+Laws of colonies and municipalities

+In Hispania, there were two fundamental laws: